Big Rock Cabin | From: $189.00

 Winter (Nov-Apr): $189 Weeknight | $204 Weekend | $229 Holiday

-As part of our partnership with Haliburton Forest & Wild Life Reserve, our guests have access to 100,000 acres of wilderness for each day of their stay.
-Enjoy over 400km of hiking & mountain biking trails right outside your door from April through November, or purchase a snowmobile pass once the snow falls to access these unique, professionally groomed trails throughout the winter months.
+Through our partnership with Haliburton Forest, guests enjoy access to 100,000 acres of protected wilderness.
+Explore over 400 km of hiking and mountain biking trails from April through November, or use your complimentary snowmobile pass to ride professionally groomed trails all winter long.

 Activities at this cabin: